mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-10-08-sas-disk-power-mode-control.md

 ---
-title: "SAS disk power mode control"
+title: SAS disk power mode control
 date: 2018-10-08T15:54:58
-summary: "My hard drives were spinning at 7600 RPM 24/7...Arrgg!
-Why do I want power control over my spinning rust...spin down to save noise and heat = save energy For my..."
+summary: My hard drives were spinning at 7600 RPM 24/7, this is fine for aa actual server for the masses or in DC, but total overkill for my intermittent needs.
+Why do I want power control over my spinning rust...spin down to save noise and heat = save energy.
+draft:
+categories:
+  - home-lab
+tags:
+  - linux
+  - storage
+  - server
+series:
 ---

 My hard drives were spinning at 7600 RPM 24/7...Arrgg!